jonychoi/Linear-Algebra/README.md

 # End-Linear-Algebra-With-Numpy
-End to End study scripts with code implementing with Numpy, base on MIT Gilbert Strang Lecture.
+End to End study scripts of Linear Algebra by implementing with Numpy, base on MIT Gilbert Strang Lecture.